Brokkenpiloot/Laughder/PROGRESSBOOK.md

 Now it's time to make all the list entries clickable.
 Shortclick should open chat window, longclick should spawn a delete prompt.
 If that turns out to be too difficult to implement I'll just make two buttons, like in the design doc.

+## 25 January ~19:00

+Making progress with youtube embedding.
+I've started using the YouTube Player API, and have nearly got it to work.
+I reckon I'll be able to complete this tomorrow, after which I can start the finishing touches on my app.
+I think I'll have to drop the chat function from my MVP for now, and instead add a 'phone number' edit text as part of the registration.
+This, after a succesfull match, users can simply be displayed eachothers telephone numbers, allowing them to contact each other outside of the app.

+## 27 January ~17:00

+Today I realised that trying to implement the YouTubePlayer at this late stage was not a good idea.
+I'm going to spend the rest of the day to restore the app to it's previous state, and will continue working on the completion of this course tomorrow.
+I'll also alter my MVP criteria.

+## 28 January ~11:00

+Demotivated by the failure to implement the YouTubePlayerFragment, I have started working towards a fully working, but downscaled MVP.
+These finishing touches include the following:

+	- A filter in the BrowseScreen, so that people cannot be matched with themselves.

+	- An extra edittext in the register profile so that people have to add their phone numbers (to mitigate the missing chat screen).

+	- A checker to see if the youtube link added in the EditProfileScreen is actually a clickable youtube link.

+	- Maybe, if I get to it today, the possibility to click a user in the matchesscreen to see their profile, or delete them from the match list.

+I got my work cut out for me today...
+Here it goes.